Recent Prostitution Stings in Polk County, FL

 “Operation Not So Silent Night” in December of 2016 – Read the press release issued on December 15, 2016, by Carrie Eleazer, Media Contact for the Pasco County Sheriff’s Office, documenting the results of a sting operation that resulted in a total 114 suspects being arrested.
 Although most of the charges were for misdemeanor offenses for solicit to perform lewdness and offering to engage in lewdness, other charges included Use of Computer To Seduce Child, Use of Two-Way Communication Device to Commit Felony, Traveling to Meet a Minor and Lewd Battery, Deriving Proceeds from Prostitution and Transmission of Harmful Material to Minor.

-“Operation Grand Slam Suspects” in June of 2016 – Visit the website of the Pasco County Sheriff’s Office to find a press release dated June 6, 2016, from Donna Woods, Media Contact, announced the results of an undercover sting operation conducted from May 31, 2016, through Sunday, June 5, 2016.
+“Operation Grand Slam Suspects” in June of 2016 – Visit the website of the Pasco County Sheriff’s Office to find a press release dated June 6, 2016, from Donna Woods, Media Contact, announcing the results of an undercover sting operation conducted from May 31, 2016, through Sunday, June 5, 2016.
 In this sting operation, 128 suspects were arrested with a total of 78 charges of offering sex in exchange for money, 32 charges for offered money in exchange for sex, and 11 allegations of deriving proceeds from the activity.

-“Operation Naughty Not Nice” from December of 2015 – In a press release dated on December 14, 2015, the results of a five-day sting operation conducted from Wednesday, December 9th through Sunday, December 13th, 2015.
+“Operation Naughty Not Nice” from December of 2015 – In a press release dated on December 14, 2015, the results of a five-day sting operation were conducted from Wednesday, December 9th through Sunday, December 13th, 2015.
 “Operation Naughty Not Nice” resulted in a total of 95 people being arrested.
 Officers from the Polk County Sheriff’s Office and the Lakeland Police Department arrested 50 people for offering to commit prostitution and 33 people for soliciting another to commit prostitution.
 A total of 21 felony charges and 111 misdemeanor charges were filed against the 95 suspects.

-This article was last updated on Friday, April 25, 2019.
+This article was last updated on Tuesday, March 22, 2022.